nnilayy/Certifications/README.md

 # Certifications
-These are all my certifications
+Above are all the certificates i have attained.